CHICKEN NOODLE SOUP WITH GARLIC AND HERBS

 This is a delicious soup that has traditionally been made using leftovers.
 We love turning yesterday’s dinner into today’s belly-warming lunch.
 This version steps outside the leftovers box and goes a bit further to layer in some “scratch cooking” technique.
 When it comes to technique, it’s always a good idea to know the long-way before learning the shortcuts.
-We love to grill or smoke the chicken first to add a subtle smokey flavor to the final product, but this is entirely optional.
-You can even smoke your leftover bones or carcass prior to making stock, for the best chicken broth ever!
+We love to grill or smoke the chicken first to add a subtle smokey flavor to the final product, but this step is entirely optional.
+You can also smoke your leftover bones or carcass prior to making stock, for the best chicken broth ever!

 Season the chicken with the dry-brine or salt.